Warner Philip Conservation Area

 Settled in 1909, the Philip Ranch has been actively run by the family ever since.
 With the passing of Warner Philip in 2005, his wife, Connie, initiated a conservation project with the Nature Conservancy of Canada (NCC) to honour her husband's legacy and love of the land.

 In June 2011, Connie Philip and NCC announced the creation of the Warner Philip Conservation Area, which has been established through a conservation covenant now registered on 260 hectares (640 acres) of the ranch, including the original homestead site.
-Thanks to the generous donation of this covenant to NCC by Connie Philip, the natural integrity of Warner and Connie's beloved home ranch is protected for now and forever.
+Thanks to the generous donation of this covenant to NCC by Connie Philip, the natural integrity of Warner and Connie's beloved home ranch is protected for now and for the long term.

 Conservation values of the Warner Philip Conservation Area